abmushi/iota-docs/qiita/docs/MAM-en.md

 Deep Dive into MAM: the IoT-ic feature of IOTA

 # Preface
- MAM(Masked Authenticated Message) is one of the Beta service but must call more attentions from developers.
+ MAM(Masked Authenticated Message) is one of the Beta services but must call more attentions from developers.
 Currently, IOTA officially is developing the newest version of MAM at [here](https://github.com/iotaledger/MAM) in Rust.
 However, this article explains the older and deprecated version of MAM written in [Javascript](https://github.com/iotaledger/mam.client.js).
-Since the big picture and algorithm used in both version are quite similar and considerring there are few articles available online that disclose the blackbox behind what MAM does, I think the deprecated explanation of MAM is still usefull for many potential developers to understand MAM and widen the visible frontier.
+Since the big picture and algorithm used in both version are quite similar and considerring there are few articles available online that disclose the blackbox behind what MAM does, I think the deprecated explanation of MAM is still useful for many potential developers to understand MAM and widen the prospective frontier.

 # MAM
  IOTA boasts of its zero transaction fee.
 Also, each transaction object could contain a **signatureFragment** of 2187 length.
 MAM's first basic idea is that by encrypting the signatureFragment, one could easily claim cloud storage on Tangle, which in MAM is called **Channel**.
 And key that encrypts and decrypts it is called **Channel Key**.
 If you want to publish your channel available to public, you could just make your Channel Key public.
 If not, let it hide and never tell anybodies.
 The Channel Key can be chosen by channel owner arbitrarly.